 The days are warmer and longer, the nights are more gentle, and we’re getting ready for the fun of the summer ahead.
-When we think of June, we think of graduations, family picnics, our final efforts of spring cleaning, and… weddings.
+When we think of June, we think of events like graduations, family picnics, our final efforts of spring cleaning, and… weddings.

 It’s commonly known that June is considered the most popular month for getting married.
 We believe that the month of June was likely named after the ancient Roman goddess Juno.
 The first month of the year when we can plan for better weather might account for why so many people get married in June.
 Also, many people marry right after college or even high school graduation.
 While those are factors, it also might have to do with the goddess Juno who was considered to be the patroness of marriage and childbirth.
 Many hopeful couples are donning tuxes and gowns and marching down the aisles of the local churches here in Illinois and all over the country, and we celebrate with them!